beyond-aion/aion-server/README.md

 ![Aion 4.8 Banner](https://github.com/beyond-aion/aion-server/assets/1169307/494205be-399a-4e2e-8435-1f0774d92262)
 # Aion 4.8 Server Emulator

-> [!NOTE]
-> **The history of this repository has been rewritten to meet GitHub's file size requirements.**
-> As a result, this revision no longer contains any *.geo files.
-You can either run this revision with `gameserver.geodata.enable = false` or you can generate the necessary files with our [Aion GeoBuilder](https://github.com/beyond-aion/aion-geobuilder).
-Depending on the version of the builder used, the file parsing in `GeoWorldLoader.java` may also need to be changed.

 ## Building
 All projects are Maven based.
 The game server, login server and chat server can be built using `mvn package` from the root directory.
 The resulting zip files in each server's target folder can be deployed on any system with a suitable JDK and access to a MySQL server.